…I am in my internship for one and a half months today! Yay!

 A foreigners (gaijin)'s guidbook and study abraod blog for living in Japan, documenting one mistake at a time

-Made in Japan modern crafts and products store in Tokyo, Japan.
+Japanese traditional & modern crafts and artisan store in Tokyo, Japan.

 Everything you want to know about life in Japan